hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 #### Contract State Change

-Create a new table to store the stage changes of a contract execution
+Create a new table to store the state changes of a contract execution

 ```sql
 create table if not exists contract_state_change